PKU-Alignment/safety-gymnasium/docs/components_of_environments/objects/free_geom.rst

 Specifically for Push tasks, modeling static objects that require the robot to move to a specified location.

-- Among all Push tasks: close to get a positive reward and vice versa to get a negative reward, make Push_box close to Goal to get a positive reward and vice versa to get a negative reward.
+- Among all Push tasks: get closer to get a positive reward and vice versa to get a negative reward, make Push_box close to Goal to get a positive reward and vice versa to get a negative reward.

 Constraints
 ^^^^^^^^^^^